 Fix: NBA 2K23 Controller Not Working on PC

-It becomes frustrating a lot because even after connecting the gamepad/controller, some PC games either can’t detect the controller or the inputs don’t work properly.
+It becomes frustrating because even after connecting the gamepad/controller, some PC games can’t detect the controller, or the inputs don’t work correctly.
 Meanwhile, the chances are high that your controller driver isn’t installed on the system or there is an issue with the USB port.
-Sometimes a wobbly or loose USB connectivity can prevent the controller to work properly.
+Sometimes a wobbly or loose USB connectivity can prevent the controller from working properly.
 Fortunately, some workarounds might help you.

 1. Reboot the PC

 Restart your computer after closing the game and Epic Games Launcher because a normal reboot to the system may fix multiple temporary glitches or cache data issues.
 You should try it out.

 2. Reconnect your Controller/Gamepad